Tour Itinerary and Reports

 This holiday takes in the best of the Philippines’ endemic birds and regional specialities across four islands — Luzon, Bohol, Negros, and Palawan — each offering a different and exciting blend of spectacular scenery and endemic wildlife.

 Our journey begins in bustling Manila, with a welcome dinner and overnight stay to recover from international flights.
-The following morning, we make the short hop to Bohol, where we’ll enjoy a 3-night stay at riverside accommodation to explore the renowned Rajah Sikatuna National Park, home to a wealth of endemic birds such as Black-faced Coucal, Visayan Broadbill, and the striking Yellow-breasted Tailorbird.
+The following morning, we make the short hop to Bohol, where we’ll enjoy a 3-night stay at riverside accommodation to explore the renowned Rajah Sikatuna National Park, home to a wealth of endemic birds such as Ivory-breasted Pitta, Black-faced Coucal, Visayan Broadbill, and the striking Yellow-breasted Tailorbird.
 We’ll visit the Philippine Tarsier Sanctuary and the iconic Chocolate Hills, with further chances to spot species like the Samar Hornbill and Rufous-lored Kingfisher.

 A scenic ferry ride takes us to Negros, where we’ll be based for two nights to explore the forest reserves and lakes in search of Negros Scops Owl, Flame-templed Babbler, and Visayan Flowerpecker.
 The Twin Lakes and EDC forest offer further opportunities for rare and localised species.